tolokoban/sliding-puzzle-slider/README.md

 ## Advanced styling

 Could write the CSS code to get this result?
-You are not allowed to change the DOM.
+You are not allowed to change the DOM, nor to use images.

 ![style-2.png](style-2.png)